RoarkGit/Blue-Academy/content/masked-carnivale/bonus-descriptions.md

 **Four/eight-faced**
 : Used four/eight or more unique actions that are fired from the face.

-{{< notice style="tip" >}}This is referring to the actual casting animation itself coming from your face.
+{{< notice style="tip" >}}

+This is referring to the actual casting animation itself coming from your face.
 You also do not even need to hit an enemy with the spell, all that matters is that you cast it at some point.

 {{% expand title="List of eligible spells" %}}